sunrisellc/bandito/README.md

 What is Bandito?
 ----------------
-Bandito is a brand new, scrypt based cryptocurrency forked from Litecoin and branded for the Bandito BoysTM, Abner Vaca and Kirk Jerkems of NoPixel.
+Bandito is a brand new, scrypt based cryptocurrency forked from Litecoin and branded for the Bandito Boys(TM), Abner Vaca and Kirk Jerkems of NoPixel.

-I've done this as something of a weekend projet to keep my skills sharp and will work on it and maintain it pretty much at my leisure.
+I've done this as something of a weekend project to keep my skills sharp and will work on and maintain it pretty much at my leisure.
 If people show any real interest or it picks up any type of traction, I may pay it more attention.

 In any case, enjoy and have fun!!